 - Under-nutrition occurs when you do not eat enough food.
 This may lead to unintended weight loss, and eventually many significant health problems.
-In severe illness, there may be extreme weight loss—sometimes known as “wasting” or cachexia.
-This is most likely to occur in older patients with serious diseases such as AIDS, rheumatoid arthritis, heart failure, cancer, or organ failure (end-stage liver, kidney, or lung disease).
+People who have severe illness may experience extreme weight loss—sometimes known as “wasting” or cachexia.
+This is most likely to occur in older patients with serious diseases such as AIDS, rheumatoid arthritis, heart failure, cancer, or organ failure (such as end-stage liver, kidney, or lung disease).

 - Over-nutrition can occur when you become less physically active with age but continue to eat as you did when you were younger.
-This can put you at risk for becoming overweight or obese (body mass index above 30 kg/m2).
-Carrying extra weight is a risk factor for many serious diseases, particularly cardiovascular disease, arthritis and diabetes.
+This can put you at risk for becoming overweight or obese (body mass index (BMI) above 30).
+Carrying extra weight is a risk factor for many serious diseases, particularly cardiovascular disease, arthritis, and diabetes.
 However, even in the case of over-nutrition, you may be missing adequate levels of important nutrients.

 How Common is Malnutrition in Older Adults?

 Many people over the age of 65 are either under- or over-nourished.
 Among older people living in their own homes, about 1 in 10 are suffering from under-nutrition.
 Many healthy older adults report that they skip at least one meal a day.
-If someone over the age of 65 becomes hospitalized, the risk of becoming undernourished may rise to as much as 60%.
-Up to 85% of people living in long-term care facilities experience malnutrition in some form.
+For people over the age of 65 who become hospitalized, their risk of becoming undernourished may rise to as much as 60%.
+Up to 85% of people who live in long-term care facilities experience malnutrition in some form.

 Posted: March 2012